versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 #### transport.getStats()
 {: #transport-getStats .code}

 Returns current RTC statistics of the transport.
-Each transport type produces a different set of statistics.
+Each transport class produces a different set of statistics.

 > `@async`
 >